-Five trends detailing the dynamic, yet unwavering state of investing
+Five dealmaking trends detailing the dynamic, yet unwavering state of investing

 On any given day in the U.S., understanding the overall “health” of the private capital markets truly depends on who you ask.
 It’s increasingly important to have a keen eye towards the short-term bumps and hiccups that could become a major headache — and toward those situations that can be transformed into a competitive advantage.

 In this article, we dive deep into Hamilton Lane Market Overview, highlights of which were recently presented during a keynote address at DealCloud Connect by Brian Gildea.
-In it, we’ll take a look at both what’s changing in the capital markets, and what trends remain a constant in the world of M&A.
+In it, we’ll take a look at both what capital market trends are changing, and what trends remain a constant in the world of M&A.

 1. Fundraising is getting easier